 Accumulating evidence suggests that exercise can be neuroprotective and may even help “rewire” the brain to some extent.

 - A well-designed exercise program can also increase the benefits of Parkinson’s medication, fight depression and promote an overall sense of wellbeing.
 Prevent fatigue by pacing short exercise sessions throughout the day and when medications are working well and movement is easier.
 Don’t forget to also regularly do the recommended exercises for physical, occupational and/or speech therapy.

 Parkinson’s is life altering, not life threatening.
 This means that although life for a person with Parkinson’s will change, all the same pleasures are still out there to be enjoyed; they just need a little modifying.
-Visiting Angels, experts in Fremont home health care, can work with families to find activity and care solutions that will work for their loved one with Parkinson’s disease.
+Visiting Angels, experts in Sunnyvale home health care, can work with families to find activity and care solutions that will work for their loved one with Parkinson’s disease.
 It will go a long way towards keeping him or her active, independent and interested in life.

 Click here to download a printable PDF version of this page.